Andy Archer's 1974 Diary

 June 3.
 We get news from Dennis at the Zandvoort circuit.
 Mike Gordon-Smith was involved in a crash early in the race but carried on and eventually finished sixth.

 June 5.
 In England.
-Ronan, Charlotte, Michael Lindsey and I drove to South Benfleet in Essex to see Buster Pearson who has been a great supporter of Radio Caroline since the day it first went on the air.
+Ronan, Charlotte, Michael Lindsay and I drove to South Benfleet in Essex to see Buster Pearson who has been a great supporter of Radio Caroline since the day it first went on the air.
 He always monitors our broadcasts and passes on messages that we give out in code.
 He was delighted to meet Ronan for the first time and we spent an enjoyable afternoon in his company.

 Mickey Mercer and son